kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 ## Compute Engine default service account

-This is good for trying out Kubeflow Pipelines, because it is easy to set up, but not secure.
+This is good for trying out Kubeflow Pipelines, because it is easy to set up, but does not support permission separation for workloads in the cluster.

 {{% alert color="warning" %}}
 <p>NOTE: Using pipelines with Compute Engine default service account is not supported in Full Kubeflow deployment.</p>